Blog and Media

 Your doctor will take into consideration your complaints, symptoms, family and medical history, and lifestyle choices like diet and tobacco or alcohol use.
 Your doctor may also order a sleep study, which takes place either at home or in a laboratory.
 The sleep study occurs overnight.
 Patients sleep in the laboratory while connected to monitoring devices and being observed by technicians who record the monitors’ outputs and the symptoms present while sleeping.

-Sleep Apnea Treatments in Lake Barrington, Rolling Meadows, South Barrington, Crystal Lake, and Libertyville, IL
+Sleep Apnea Treatments in Lake Barrington, Rolling Meadows, South Barrington, Crystal Lake, North Brook and Libertyville, IL

 Treating sleep apnea may being with changes to your lifestyle like quitting smoking, losing weight, or more closely watching your alcohol intake.
 However, in some cases, a dental device which pulls the jaw forward, eliminating the obstruction, may work towards a more restful night’s sleep.
 One of the most common treatments for sleep apnea is a CPAP, or continuous positive airway pressure, machine.
 This machine has a mask which covers the mouth and nose and delivers a continuous, gentle stream of air into the airway.
 The air keeps the airway open and prevents it from collapsing or becoming obstructed.